A Griever's Guide to Yom Tov

 This is your full permission not to let anyone or anything ruin this for you.

 Feel it.
 It hurts.
-That’s ok.
+That’s OK.
 Sometimes it’s worth talking about and sometimes it’s a waste of time and energy.
 Sit with it for a little bit and then do something awesome for yourself because nobody will rain on your parade.

 Yahrtzeit on Yom Tov